huggingface/blog/tgi-messages-api.md

 According to the article, Mixtral-8x7B is the best performing open-source model for an agent behavior [5].
 It even beats GPT-3.5 in this task.
 However, it's worth noting that Mixtral's performance could be further improved with proper fine-tuning for function calling and task planning skills [5].
 ```

-## Clean up
+## Cleaning up

-To clean up our work, we can either pause or delete the model endpoint.
-This step can alternately be completed via the UI.
+After you are done with your endpoint, you can either pause or delete it.
+This step can be completed via the UI, or programmatically like follows.

 ```python
 # pause our running endpoint